larsks/hypershift-demo/README.md

 # Hosted Control Planes (neè HyperShift)

+---

+> [!WARNING]
+> The scripts in this repository are what I used during our meetings during the
+> week of 1/27/2025-1/30/2025.
+They are intended to get things running and
+> demonstrate some of the necessary steps.
+They are **not** meant to represent
+> best (or even recommended) practice.

+---

 [Hosted Control Planes](https://docs.openshift.com/container-platform/4.14/hosted_control_planes/index.html) -- the product formerly known as HyperShift -- allows you to create containerized OpenShift control planes.
 This has a number of advantages:

 1. More efficient use of hardware resources